EliltaW/Lab3-Solution/README.md

-# OOOP Introduction Lab
+# OOP Introduction Lab
-## This repo is to demonstrate inheritance and composition
+### This repo is to demonstrate inheritance and composition